strike0416/Detect-VEH/README.md

 } VECTORED_HANDLER_ENTRY, *PVECTORED_HANDLER_ENTRY;
 ```

-Since the handlers are encrypted with <b>EncodePointer</b>, you need to retrieve the <b>Process Cookie</b> and decode them.
+Since the handlers are encrypted with <b>EncodePointer</b>, you need to retrieve the <b>Process Cookie</b> and decode them.<br>
 The following shows the structure of the <b>RtlDecodePointer</b>, and by examining it, you can see that the Process Cookie is cached.
 <img src="imgs/RtlDecodePointer_ida.png">

 A helper function for retrieving the cached Process Cookie has also been implemented in the source code.
-Refer to this function as needed.
+Refer to this function as needed.<br>

 After obtaining the Process Cookie, you can compute the decoded handler value by applying a `ROR` operation.